-Website is maintained by members of the 15th Battalion Memorial Project and is intended to be a storehouse of information on the Battalion and its men.
-It will also serve as a vehicle to acknowledge, commemorate and better understand the part they played in Canada's contribution to the war effort on the battlefields of The Western Front during the Great War 1914-1918.
-[CEF Study Group - Sept 2022]
+The 48th Highlanders of Canada raised three infantry battalions - the 15th, 92nd and 134th Battalions.
+Only the 15th Battalion served on the Western Front with the 3rd Infantry Brigade, 1st Canadian Division.
+Website is maintained by members of the 15th Battalion Memorial Project and is intended to be a virtual storehouse of information on the Battalion and its men.
+It will also serve as a vehicle to acknowledge, commemorate, and better understand the part they played in Canada's contribution to the war effort on the battlefields of The Western Front during the Great War 1914-1918.
+A very comprehensive website including Part 2 Orders.
+[CEF Study Group - March 2025] www.15thbattalioncef.ca